obsidianmd/obsidian-help/en/Licenses & Payment/Student and non-profit discount.md

 Once you have an active discount, you can see how it will expire under **Payment & billing** → **Discount** on [your account page](https://obsidian.md/account).

 A week before your discount expires, you will get an email reminder to renew it.
 You can follow the same steps in "[[#How to apply]]" to renew the discount, if you still qualify for it.

+### FAQ

+> [!FAQ] How long does the application process take?
+> If your application is not approved instantly after verifying your email, our team will review it.
+It will take up to 3 business days.
+>
+> You don’t need to constantly check the account page for updates.
+We’ll send an email when you’re approved.
+Thanks for the patience and understanding!

+> [!FAQ] Do these discounts work with early bird pricing?
+> Thanks for being an early bird!
+None of these discounts stack with the early bird pricing, as early bird is likely the highest discount we’ll ever give out.
+>
+> If you’re already an early bird, there’s generally not point in applying for discounts.
+But keep in mind that early bird pricing is sperate for Sync and Publish.

+> [!FAQ] Who’s eligible?
+> If you are a student or faculty member of an education organization like a university or a high school, you generally qualify for education discount.
+>
+> If you run or work at a non-profit organization, you generally qualify for non-profit discount.